step-security-bot/elasticgraph/GOVERNANCE.md

 The current GC members are:

-* Ben Boeser, Technical Partnerships Lead, TBD
-* Angie Jones, Head of Developer Relations, TBD
+* Manik Surtani, Head of Open Source Program Office, Block
-* Julie Kim, Head of Legal, TBD
+* Andrew Lee Rubinger, Head of Open Source, TBD
 * Nidhi Nahar, Head of Patents and Open Source, Block
-* Andrew Lee Rubinger, Head of Open Source, TBD

 Members are not to be contacted individually.
-The GC may be reached through `tbd-open-source-governance@squareup.com` and is an available resource in mediation or for sensitive cases beyond the scope of project maintainers.
+The GC may be reached through `TODO Update this` and is an available resource in mediation or for sensitive cases beyond the scope of project maintainers.
 It operates as a "Self-appointing council or board" as defined by Red Hat: [Open Source Governance Models](https://www.redhat.com/en/blog/understanding-open-source-governance-models).